gojekfarm/async-worker/README.md

 # async-worker

-An asynchronous job worker library for Clojure, implemented on RabbitMQ
+An asynchronous job worker library for Clojure, implemented on RabbitMQ.
+See the [design doc](doc/design.md) for details.

 ## Installation